elmasimons/solarVann/README.md

   ![System Context](./System-Context.gif)

 # Components Used
-- IBM Cloud IOT Platform
+- Angular UI app on IBM cloud
+- Azure Logic apps (to be replaced with IBM App Connect)
+- SQL Database on Azure
 - IBM Event Streams is a high-throughput message bus built with Apache Kafka.
-- IBM App Connect - equivalent for Logic apps
-- SQL Database on Azure
+(TBD)
+- IBM Cloud IOT Platform (TBD)
-- Automation Runbook on Azure
+- Automation Runbook on Azure (TBD)
-- PowerBI
+- PowerBI (TBD)

 # What next?